How will YOU celebrate Computer Science Education Week this year?

-The State Department of Education is celebrating with a statewide CS video competition for all K-12 students.
+The State Department of Education is celebrating with its SECOND ANNUAL statewide Computer Science video competition for ALL K-12 students.

 How: Follow the simple registration/submission steps below:

-- STEP #1 - Complete this registration form so you can receive timely updates throughout the contest: https://goo.gl/forms/5M6oILCWwHgGGgiZ2
+- STEP #1 - Complete the registration form so you can receive timely updates throughout the contest: click here

-- STEP #2 - Get some friends together, write a script, film your video PSA on Why Computer Science is important for students to learn today.
+- STEP #2 - Get some friends together, write a script, film your video PSA demonstrating how to use computer science to solve local problems and address global challenges. #CSforGood

-- STEP #3 - With a teacher's help, complete the submission form and upload your video file to this portal: https://ccsdcontest.eduvision.tv/ NOTE: your video file must meet the requirements below or it will be disqualified.
-Submission tutorial videos available at the contest link
+- STEP #3 - With a teacher's help, download and complete the submission form below and upload your submission form and video file to this portal: https://ccsdcontest.eduvision.tv/ NOTE: your video file must meet the requirements below or it will be disqualified.
+Submission tutorial videos available at the contest link - Submission form: click here.

-- STEP #4 - Judging in each category will take place in early April (results from industry judging will count for 75% of your overall score)
+- STEP #4 - Judging in each category will take place in early January (results from industry judging will count for 75% of your overall score).

 - STEP #5 - Get your friends and family to VOTE for your entry (public polls will count for 25% of your overall score)

 - STEP #6 - You will receive award notification by mid-January via email and winners will be posted on this STEMHub website.

 Contest Rubric: click here